 Birgit Erz Violine

-For Birgit Erz, music has always been about making music together, communicating and sharing with others.
-Born in Heilbronn, she received her first violin lessons there at the Municipal Music School with George Moradian.
-Her training was also influenced by Conrad von der Goltz, Petru Munteanu, Valery Gradow, Roman Nodel and Antje Weithaas.
+For Birgit Erz, music has always meant making music together, communication and creative exchange with others.
+Born in Heilbronn, she received her first violin lessons there at the municipal music school with George Moradian.
+Her musical education was also significantly influenced by Conrad von der Goltz, Petru Munteanu, Valery Gradow, Roman Nodel and Antje Weithaas.